Skip to Main Content

 Bottom line

-Annuities come in many varieties and offer owners a way to provide a guaranteed stream of income for a specified period or for life.
-They are another way to invest on a tax-deferred basis for those who have maxed out other retirement plan options.
-Despite some advantages, many annuities carry obscenely high expenses and surrender charges, in addition to being tremendously complex.
+Annuities come in many varieties and offer a way to provide a guaranteed stream of income for a specified period or for life.
+For those who have maxed out other retirement plan options, they are another way to invest on a tax-deferred basis.
+However, despite offering some advantages, many annuities carry very high expenses and surrender charges in addition to being complex and tricky to understand.

 — Bankrate’s Rachel Christian contributed to an update of this story.